MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

 the units and information about the XIOS domain used to describe the format of the data in the input or output file.

-In the Momentum(R) atmosphere model, a routine called `create_physics_prognostics` includes the code for creating most of the prognostic fields, including dealing with the steps described in the preceding section.
+In the Momentum\ :sup:`®` atmosphere model, a routine called `create_physics_prognostics` includes the code for creating most of the prognostic fields, including dealing with the steps described in the preceding section.